How to view your sound card information using the terminal in Ubuntu 18.04

-How to find the sound card using the terminal ?
+Locating the sound card through the terminal

 cat /proc/asound/cards